Guest Post: Finding Isabelle, a Mother and a Queen by Terri Lewis

 Isabelle d’Angoulême: A Complicated Queen

-Why Isabelle d’Angoulême is hard to love?
+Why is Isabelle d’Angoulême so hard to love?

 Seal of Isabelle d’Angoulême